davidgiven/cpm65/README.md

     the box, both drives B and C are unformatted; do `mkfs b` or `mkfs c` to create filesystems on them.

   - It's super quick; the SNES has a 7MHz 65816.
 There's a SCREEN driver.
+The console is 64.

 ### Sorbus notes